- Rust 96%

 Generate documentation for all packages |

-make herodo |
+make hero_do |

-Specialized target to build the herodo shell |
+Specialized target to build the hero_do shell |

 make test |